Do Not Go Gentle Into that Good Night

 The Goal

-At 60, I want to be stronger than I was at 50: Leaner, sleeping better, more disciplined and more capable.
+At 60, I want to be stronger than I was at 50: leaner, sleeping better, more disciplined and more capable.
 I don’t want to chase youth; I want to build longevity.

 This decade matters and instead of quietly sliding into it, I’m choosing to attack it deliberately.
 If that resonates with you, welcome.
 Let’s build the second half better than the first.